A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Why?
 This issue is the wedding of Luke Cage and Jessica Jones; it was not collected in any of the original New Avengers collections although it is in the second Deluxe Hardcover and Omnibus.
 Instead, it is generally collected with The Pulse.

 New Avengers #21-25 – Vol. 5: Civil War

 Why?
 Reading this here will only spoil Civil War through issue #5.
 You can read Civil War first, if you prefer.

 Here New Avengers becomes the “unregistered” team of rebel avengers, prominently featuring Ronin (AKA Hawkeye), Luke Cage, Spider-Woman, Wolverine, and Spider-Man.
-Other team members are featured in Mighty Avengers and Avengers: The Initiative, which both start here.
+Other team members are featured in Mighty Avengers (also written by Bendis in this era) and Avengers: The Initiative, which both start here.
 This results in quite the impenetrable continuity tangle, which can make reading order tricky.